firesim/firesim/CONTRIBUTING.md

 2) main = development branch.
 Substantial code changes and feature additions must be based against this branch.

 #### External Dependencies:
 1) Other repos in FireSim github org: must be pointing to tagged version in firesim/firesim tagged branch.
-Likewise, firesim/firesim main should point at dev/main/master branches in submodules (depending on the name of their dev branch).
+Likewise, firesim/firesim main should point at dev/main/master branches in submodules (depending on the name of their equivalent "main" branch).
 2) Forks in FireSim github org: master/main reflects newest upstream that we’ve bumped to, firesim branch that reflects what’s submoduled in firesim/firesim, firesim is the default branch of the fork
 3) ucb-bar hosted dependencies: firesim branch that reflects what’s submoduled in firesim, should follow the same PR discipline as merging into firesim/firesim tagged release branch